Ireland sees largest jump in population in 14 years

 Ireland has recorded its largest jump in population since 2008, figures show.

-This was the largest gain since 2008 when the population increased by 109,200, according to figures published by the Central Statistics Office.
+This was the largest gain since 2008 when the population increased by 109,200, according to figures published by the Central Statistics Office (CSO).

 The figures show 120,700 immigrants arrived in Ireland in the 12 months – a 15-year high.